UCLA's Institute of Transportation Studies released

 As a side note, since it's (falsely) assumed that no one is switching from driving to using HSR for their long-distance travel, the rail line doesn't benefit from this nifty accounting trick.
 That's convenient, since if driving actually did cost 55.5 cents per mile, it would cost $211 to drive from LA to SF — more than double a high-speed rail fare.

 As someone who's been car-free for going on six years, I'm the last person to criticize someone trying to raise the profile of local transit and active transportation investments — I rely on them every day and frequently write about the need for more.
 Even though most people don't get rid of their cars when new transit services arrive, some do, and that's amazing.
 We should celebrate and encourage that.
 But at the same time, pitting different forms of clean, efficient transit against one another isn't productive, especially when those transit types serve entirely different purposes.
 I feel that this recent UCLA report understated the benefits of HSR while overselling the benefits of rail, bus, and bike infrastructure.
 In truth, they're both outstanding investments and perfect complements, and we should be striving to find ways to build more of each.

 The second part to this critique will come soon, with a focus on the differences between high-speed rail and local transit infrastructure, and why they shouldn't be considered competitive with one another.

-*Streetsblog LA has a great summary of the report's findings.
+of the report's findings.